Humboldt’s Naturgemälde, also known as the Chimborazo Map

 1862 – fifth volume of ‘Cosmos’ published posthumously

-- Intellectual influences included the Enlightenment, German Romanticism and Idealism, the philosophy of Immanuel Kant, and the Naturphilosophie of Schelling
+- Humboldt’s intellectual influences included Enlightenment ideals, German Romanticism and Idealism, the philosophy of Immanuel Kant, and the Naturphilosophie of Schelling

 - His major contributions were in physical geography, biogeography, and meteorology